keift/blog/linux/install-zapret.md

 ## TIP: Remove DNS settings

-To remove DNS settings, you can do the following.
+If you want to remove the DNS settings, you can do the following.

 ```shell
 # Uninstall Stubby